 Jesus tells the seven churches to repent, hold fast, reject false teachers.
 The Arminian concludes: "He's threatening to un-save them."
 Apparently the Good Shepherd who loses none of His sheep occasionally misplaces one.
 But consider what is actually happening.
 Jesus is being a Rabbi.
 A rabbi shapes lives — corrects, warns, disciplines — not because the student's standing is in question, but because the student's walk matters.

-John 10:27-29 — the same Jesus — says: "My sheep hear my voice...
-I give them eternal life, and they will never perish, and no one will snatch them out of my hand."
+John 10:27-29 — the same Jesus — says: "My sheep listen to my voice...
+I give them eternal life, and they shall never perish, and no one will snatch them out of my hand."
 If the Revelation warnings were conditional threats that the elect might perish, Jesus contradicts Himself.
 Either He holds them or He doesn't.

 There is no contradiction.
 The warnings in Revelation are the voice of the Shepherd that the sheep hear.
 The elect hear it and respond.
 The warnings are not a confession that the Shepherd might lose His sheep.
 The warnings are the Shepherd actively keeping His sheep.